2lian/Motion-Stack/Documentation/API_for_DIY.md

 Right now, with the default launch there is one robot_state_publisher per leg.
 That's a bit much.
 So let's make it one for the whole robot.

-Let's also make the movement time longer, change leg numbers, remap a few topics and add a new motor node to wait for before starting up.
+Let's also make the movement time longer, change leg numbers and remap a few topics.

 Edit your `myrobot.launch.py` and let us start with the default launch provided by the motion stack:
 ```python